-Per the Acceptable Use of Electronics Agreement found on page 98 of this handbook, students are responsible for any theft or damage (intentional or accidental) to any technology device at Perspectives.
+Per the Acceptable Use of Electronics Agreement, students are responsible for any theft or damage (intentional or accidental) to any technology device at Perspectives.
 If such damage occurs, students will be charged for replacement of the technology device or the cost of repairs therein.
 Approximate costs for repairs or replacements include but are not limited to:

-• Chromebooks: \$375
+Chromebooks: \$375

 HP Probooks: \$500

 Acer Netbooks: \$275

 Replacement Screen: \$75

 Replacement Keyboard: \$35

 Replacement Hinge Cover: \$25